Sustainable Factory (Procurement and Production Initiatives)

 Calculating risk points for chemicals

 Konica Minolta calculates points for the hazard risk of substances based on a unique calculation method used in its safety verification system.
-This quantifies the hazardousness points based on three factors: (1) type and degree of hazardousness; (2) level of safety measures; and (3) amount used.
+This quantifies the hazardousness based on three factors: (1) type and degree of hazardousness; (2) level of safety measures; and (3) amount used.
 Using these numbers, it is possible to compare different types of risks—such as the danger of an explosion or serious health effects such as carcinogenicity—on the same scale.
-In this way, Konica Minolta quantitatively assesses the potential risks of hazardousness in chemicals.
+In this way, Konica Minolta quantitatively assesses the risks of hazardousness in chemicals.

 Risk management that envisions substance usage

-Since risks differ depending on the form of exposure, Konica Minolta classifies substances into four categories that envision usage, ranging from use under strict safety controls (e.g., at production sites) to use by the general public, which cannot be assumed to take safety measures.
+Since risks differ depending on the form of exposure, Konica Minolta classifies substances into five categories that envision usage, ranging from use under strict safety controls (e.g., at production sites) to use by the general public, which cannot be assumed to take safety measures.
 It then specifies safety requirements according to the different risks in order to carry out more practical risk management.

 When there is a necessity to use highly hazardous chemicals, Konica Minolta holds a safety determination meeting to stipulate rigorous management conditions for minimizing risks in terms of procurement, storage, handling, and disposal.